Introduction

 Technology Makes S&OP and S&OE for Supply Chain Agility Possible

 Modern supply chains don’t run on spreadsheets.
 They are powered by platforms that unify data from internal and external sources and use AI and machine learning to automate decisions, surface risks before they become disruptions, and help organizations consistently deliver their promise.
 They don’t guess — they sense, predict, and act.
+A modern planning platform, such as ToolsGroup’s AI-powered S&OP solution, enables businesses to:- Collaborate seamlessly across functions with a unified data model

 - Minimize forecast volatility and surprises